DoDAO-io/defi-insurance-course/generated/explanations/sherlock.md

  **Staking mechanism and rewards**
 ### Staking

 Users can deposit their USDC into Sherlock for fixed periods like 6 or 12 months.
 For this, they reward the user with USDC rewards and SHER rewards.
 SHER is the governance token of Sherlock  protocol.
-On staking, the user accepts the risk that up to 50% of their staked USDC could be slashed in the case of an attack (claim).
+On staking, the user accepts the risk that up to 50% of their staked USDC could be slashed in the case of one or multiple claim(s).

 ### Rewards